 Formed in 1991, Banco Popular Portugal was formerly known as BNC-Banco Nacional de Crédito, S.A.
 In 2005, the bank changed its name to Banco Popular Portugal, S.A.
 Based in Lisbon, it is a subsidiary of Banco Popular Español, S.A.

-Banco Popular provides services to private citizens, self-employed people, SMEs, private welfare institutions, large corporations, financial institutions, and public administration sector, operating through retail and commercial banking, as well as other segments in 118 branches.
+Banco Popular provides services to private citizens, self-employed people, SMEs, private welfare institutions, large corporations, financial institutions, and the public administration sector, operating through retail and commercial banking, as well as other segments, in 118 branches.

-Portuguese bank Nova Banco offers retail and investment banking, insurance, asset management and venture capital services.
-In 2014, it was introduced to the Bank of Portugal to rescue Banco Espiritu Santo, one of the country’s oldest and most reputable private financial institutions.
+Portuguese bank Nova Banco offers retail and investment banking, insurance, asset management, and venture capital services.
+In 2014, it was introduced to the Bank of Portugal to rescue Banco Espiritu Santo, one of the oldest and most reputable private banks in Portugal.
 Novo Banco’s headquarters is in Lisbon.

 As of 2017, the bank managed a network of 576 domestic branches and 30 international branches and employs a total of 6,325 individuals in Portugal and other countries.

 Net income (loss): (371.4 million euros) (H1 2017)

 Commercial banking group Banco Português de Investimento (BPI) specializes in home loans through different outside companies.
 It oversees 674 branches, servicing over 1.4 million customers, individuals, businesses, and institutions.

 The bank maintains a presence not only in Portugal and Spain but also in countries such as Angola where it is the market leader in corporate banking, and Mozambique where it owns 30% shares of the bank BCI Fomento.
 It was founded in 1981 with headquarters in Porto.

 Net income (BPI Group): 313.2 million euros (2016)